-One key thing to remember when calculating miscellaneous income: You only need to report it if the yearly total is above $600.
-If your total yearly income for any category was less $600, you can leave the box blank and the income unreported.
+One key thing to remember when reporting miscellaneous income: You only need to report it if the yearly total is above $600.
+If your total yearly income for any category was less than $600, you can leave the box blank and the miscellaneous income unreported.

 Types of Miscellaneous Income